kingdave4/My-Portfolio/content/Blog/portfoliodeploymentblog.md

 I’m proud of the outcome and excited to build on this foundation by contributing more content, refining the infrastructure, and adding observability enhancements.

 *Stay tuned to my blog for more DevOps, cloud engineering, and automation-focused content.
-And if you're a recruiter or fellow tech enthusiast—[feel free to reach out](https://www.linkedin.com/in/david-mboli-idie-38b974209/).*
+And if you're a recruiter or fellow tech enthusiast [feel free to reach out](https://www.linkedin.com/in/david-mboli-idie-38b974209/).*

 Thanks for reading!